sagemath/trac_to_gh/Issue 7733.md

 # Issue 7733: Graph(g) and DiGraph(g) do not keep the embedding !

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7733

 Original creator: ncohen